wheegee/sentential/docs/explore/policy.json.md

-### Permissions
+# Permissions

 Lambdas allow for granting granular permissions to your function via AWS IAM [actions and conditions](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html).
 Sententinal implements this via the `policy.json` of your project.
-To exercise this, let's create a lambda which returns a list of all S3 buckets in our current AWS account.
+To exercise this, let's create a Lambda which returns a list of all S3 buckets in our current AWS account.

 ### Prerequisites

-you have initialized the [explore project](/examples/project) and are operating in said directory.
+You have initialized the [explore project](/explore/project) and are operating in said directory.

-### develop
+### Develop

 Create or modify...